MicrosoftDocs/office-developer-client-docs/docs/access/how-to-filter-a-view-by-using-a-macro-in-an-access-app.md

 description: "Learn how to filter a view in an Access app by using the RequeryRecords macro action and a data macro."
 ---

-# How to: Filter a view by using a macro in an Access app
+# Filter a view by using a macro in an Access app

 Learn how to filter a view in an Access app by using the RequeryRecords macro action and a data macro.